The SHG Team

 Alexa Kim, Program Manager

 Alexa B. Kim is the current Program Coordinator at Self Help Graphics & Art.
-Alexa has assisted in the development and coordination of the ever growing volunteer program that is key to the success of the many of Self Help’s cultural programs such as Dia de Los Muertos and the Annual Print Fair & Exhibition.
+Alexa has assisted in the development and coordination of the ever growing volunteer program that is integral to the success of the many of Self Help’s cultural programs such as Dia de Los Muertos and the Annual Print Fair & Exhibition.
 Most recently, Alexa played a key role in the completion of a comprehensive appraisal of Self Help Graphics' inventory, composed of 8,000+ individual print editions, with Patrick H. Ela of Comprehensive Art Services.
-Alexa was part of the Getty Leadership Institute NextGen 2017 cohort at Claremont Graduate University and has interned at Self Help Graphics & Art, the Japanese American National Museum (Little Tokyo), Yochim Arts (Venice), and the Muckenthaler Cultural Center (Orange County).
+Alexa is an alum of the Getty Leadership Institute NextGen 2017 cohort at Claremont Graduate University and has interned at Self Help Graphics & Art, the Japanese American National Museum (Little Tokyo), Yochim Arts (Venice), and the Muckenthaler Cultural Center (Orange County).
 During her internship at Self Help Graphics & Art, Alexa helped with the digitization and development of Self Help Graphics & Art digital print archive that includes prints from ’73 to the present.
 Alexa is a graduate of Kalamazoo College with degrees in Art History and Sociology.